ThreeDotsLabs/watermill/_examples/sql/event-log/README.md

 # Event log

-This example shows how to use the SQL Subscriber from [SQL Pub/Sub](https://github.com/ThreeDotsLabs/watermill-sql).
+This example shows how to use the SQL Publisher from [SQL Pub/Sub](https://github.com/ThreeDotsLabs/watermill-sql).

 Gochannel subscriber consumes events that are then appended to a MySQL table.
 While this example is trivial, the idea can be used for storing all events in one persistent storage.